-Q: What is a walk-in experience?
+Q: What is a Walk-In Experience?

 Q: How do I know if it has happened to me?

-Q: What happens to the other soul?
+Q: So what happens to the other soul?

-I became a walk-in on January 1, 1970, but I didn’t know what was happening to me.
+I became a Walk-In on January 1, 1970, but I didn’t know what was happening to me.
 It was a scary, traumatic event in my life.
 I didn’t know there was a term for it, and I didn’t know the full extent of that event until many years later.